felleg/felleg.gitlab.io-backup/content/posts/20210628-keyboards.md

 {{< figure src="/img/my-planck.jpg" position="center" caption="The Planck" >}}

+Surprise!
+In the process of writing this post, a new keyboard entered the family.
+This is is not compulsive keyboard shopping: just a demonstration of how slow I am at writing these posts :smiley:

-A keyboard I am very much looking forward to is known as The Planck.
+I was very much looking forward to the Planck.
 It is an ortholinear keyboard that contains a minuscule set of keys: 47, to be exact.
 However, in order to mitigate the fact that this keyboard has very few buttons, it uses many layers and macros that let you cram as many things as you want in its limited space.
 As a nice trade-off, this limited space means that your fingers are within reach of any key at